abidkhan484/shortenURL/README.md

 # shortenURL
 There's a demo youtube link <a href="https://www.youtube.com/watch?v=Mv7iC2ppCnU">here</a>.

-<div>After pulling from the repository.
-Go to the root directory</div>
+<div>Tested in Linux based OS.
+After pulling from the repository.
+Go to the root directory.</div>

 ### Prerequisites
 <ul>